 February 2021 remained active by threat actors, launching cyberattacks and new malware strains.
 We saw that organizations working on COVID-19 vaccines remained popular targets.
 During the month, threat actors attacked an Oxford University lab, which is researching and producing COVID-19 vaccines.
 They were able to gain access to its internal systems, including machines used to prepare biochemical samples.
 In addition to Oxford University, due to the COVID-19 pandemic, overworked hospitals.

-*This blog has been updated as of February 21,2021 with relevant content.
-A Watering Hole attack is a method in which the attacker seeks to compromise a specific group of end users either by creating new sites that would attract them or by infecting existing websites that members of that group are known to visit.
-The attacks have been adopted by criminals, APT groups and nation states alike and we see the amounts rising.
-The goal is to swipe username and password combinations hoping the victim.
+*This blog has been updated as of February 21, 2021, with relevant content.
+A Watering Hole attack is a method in which the attacker seeks to compromise a specific group of end-users either by creating new sites that would attract them or by infecting existing websites that members of that group are known to visit.
+The attacks have been adopted by criminals, APT groups, and nation-states alike, and we see the amounts rising.
+The goal is to swipe username, and password combinations hoping the.

 In January 2021, cybercrime kept thriving, also exploiting the current COVID-19 pandemic for personal gain with hackers leaking stolen Pfizer COVID-19 vaccine data online.
 Stolen Data from Pfizer/BioNTech Servers The threat actors breached the European Medicines Agency (EMA) and stole part of its Pfizer/BioNTech COVID-19 vaccine data from its servers.
 The stolen data included email screenshots, EMA peer review comments, Word documents, PDFs, and PowerPoint presentations.
 Some of the stolen.

 Subscribe to Our Blog